COMCIFS/dREL/README.md

 A further source of information that extends the language compared to the paper are the methods contained in the DDLm version of the core cif dictionary.

-Two implementations exist of dREL.
-One is included in the JsCifBrowser javascript software of Doug du Boulay (see https://github.com/COMCIFS/JsCifBrowser) and the other is bundled with the PyCIFRW software of James Hester (see https://bitbucket.org/jamesrhester/pycifrw).
-Neither can be considered to fully implement the specification in the paper, but both handle most or all dREL methods in approved IUCr CIF dictionaries.

 # Documentation

 Documentation currently consists solely of `annotated_grammar.rst`, together with the paper mentioned above.